Great Sand Dunes National Park and Preserve: Recreation

 Medano Pass Road is a 22 mi four-wheel drive (4WD) road that begins where the main park road ends.
 The unpaved road crosses Medano Creek nine times and traverses 4 mi of deep sand.
 Only street-licensed 4WD motor vehicles or motorcycles, and bicycles are permitted.
 Fat tire bikes are the only type of bicycle recommended by the park service due to the deep sandy stretches.
-The road winds around the eastern side of the dunefield, up through a forested mountain canyon inside the National Preserve, and then over Medano Pass—elevation 9982 ft—at the 11.2 mi mark.
+The road winds around the eastern side of the dune field, up through a forested mountain canyon inside the National Preserve, and then over Medano Pass—elevation 9982 ft—at the 11.2 mi mark.
 The road then continues down into the Wet Mountain Valley and connects with Colorado State Highway 69.
-Travellers are advised that hunting is permitted in the National Preserve during the months of autumn.
+Travelers are advised that hunting is permitted in the National Preserve during the months of autumn.

 Most of the national park and the entire national preserve are open to horseback riding and pack animals.
 Prohibited zones include all developed areas—such as the Pinyon Flats campground, picnic areas, and the visitor center—all paved roadways and many of the hiking trails, along with the dunes area from the parking lot to as far as the High Dune, which is for pedestrian use only.
 All national park horse camping areas are in the wilderness in designated backcountry campsites or other wilderness areas at least 0.25 mi from roads or trails.
-Camping is permitted most places in the national preserve and at designated sites along the Medano Pass Road, as long as minimum impact guidelines are followed.
+Camping is permitted in most places in the national preserve and at designated sites along the Medano Pass Road, as long as minimum impact guidelines are followed.
 Permitted pack animals in the national park and the preserve include horses, mules, burros, donkeys, alpacas, and llamas.
 Overnight guests at the Zapata Ranch may take guided trips into the park; Zapata Partners is the only NPS-licensed provider of horseback riding in the Great Sand Dunes.

 The national preserve adjacent to the national park is also managed by the National Park Service and seasonal hunting is permitted there.
 Sport hunting has regulations which include not pursuing a wounded animal if it leaves the preserve and enters the national park.
 Mountain lion hunting with dogs is also allowed in the preserve, but unless the dogs have spotted the lion and are pursuing it, they are required to be leashed.
-Other game species include turkey, bear, bighorn sheep, elk and mule deer.
+Other game species include turkey, bear, bighorn sheep, elk, and mule deer.